Adjustment of Status: How To Apply for a Green Card While in the U.S.

 You can apply for lawful permanent resident (LPR) status from your home country or the United States.
-If you apply from your home country, the process is called "consular processing".
-It will involve your local U.S. consulate or embassy.
-Alternatively, "adjustment of status" (AOS) is the process that you use to apply for a green card while you're present in the United States.
-When you adjust your status, you don't need to go to your home country to complete the permanent residence application process.
+"Adjustment of status" (AOS) is the process that you use to apply for a green card while you're present in the U.S. When you adjust your status, you don't need to go to your home country to complete the permanent residence application process.
 This article explains everything you need to know about adjusting status to a green card, including eligibility and the step-by-step application process.
 The article also answers some frequently asked questions about adjustment of status.

 Adjustment of status is the application process that certain foreign nationals present in the United States can use to apply for a green card.
 When you apply for a green card through an adjustment of status, you don't have to go back to your home country when your visa expires.
-You'll be allowed to remain in the United States until the U.S. Citizenship and Immigration Services (USCIS) completes their processing of your application.
+You are allowed to remain in the United States until the U.S. Citizenship and Immigration Services (USCIS) processes your application.

 Typically, you need to have a valid visa to be able to adjust your status.
 It's impossible to submit an adjustment of status application if you're not in lawful immigration status.
 Additionally, when you want to change your status to a green card, you must make sure that you are eligible for the type of green card you're applying for.
 You can't adjust status to a green card if you're not eligible to register permanent residence.